The Communist Regime in Poland in 10 Astonishing Pictures

 6. Hundreds of kilometres from God

-7. Carp every day and on holidays
+7. Carp every day (& on holidays)

 8. Urban (im)perfections

-"I run away from people.
-I don't want to be a part of a group, I want to be alone.
-I could never fit in, I would ruin the fun for the others.
-I like to look at what is happening in the front from the back" – confesses Chris Niedenthal.
+I run away from people.
+I don't want to be a part of a group – I want to be alone.
+I could never fit in; I would ruin the fun for the others.
+I like to look at what's happening in the front from the back.

-"I was going through boxes and came across a photo that had been lying there for 30 years.
-I was invited over there for breakfast, Lech was getting ready for work, we were supposed to go to the new offices of Solidarity, he put on his coat, he gave his wife a kiss, and his mother-in-law was walking around in the back with a cup of tea in one hand and a sandwich in the other – that moment is starting to come back to me, but I didn't remember it.
+I was going through boxes and came across a photo that had been lying there for 30 years.
+I was invited over there for breakfast.
+Lech was getting ready for work; we were supposed to go to the new offices of Solidarity.
+He put on his coat, he gave his wife a kiss, and his mother-in-law was walking around in the back with a cup of tea in one hand and a sandwich in the other – that moment is starting to come back to me, but I didn't remember it.
 I was really happy to have found that picture.
-A moment of tenderness of a very important person"– says Chris Niedenthal in an interview for Gazeta Wyborcza.
+A moment of tenderness from a very important person.